yoyostudy/yoyostudy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I'm a 1st year PhD student in Computer Science at Simon Fraser University, fortunate to be supervised by Dr. [Linyi Li](https://cs.sfu.ca/~linyi/) in the [Trustworthy AI (TAL) Lab](https://sfu-tai.github.io/).

-My research spans theory and practice: focusing on model structure, trustworthy AI, and reinforcement learning in theory, and on socially responsible AI—covering red teaming, safety, and social impacts in practice.
+My primary interest lies in the theoretical foundations of model structure, interpretability, learning algorithms, and reinforcement learning.
+At the same time, I aim to translate these ideas into practice through socially responsible AI, with applications in red teaming, safety, and AI governance.

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Participated in a hackathon with developers from my team at SAP about AI model governance.